qawolf/qawolf/docs/docs/configure_qa_wolf.md

 ### useTypeScript

 Whether or not to use [TypeScript](https://www.typescriptlang.org).
-If set to `true`, tests and scripts will be created in TypeScript and saved with the `.ts` file extension.
-Scripts will be run using `ts-node`.
+If set to `true`, tests will be created in TypeScript and saved with the `.ts` file extension.

 **Default:** `false`